 - One credit reference letter from a financial institution

 - Three reference letters from people familiar with your knowledge, skills and abilities as a general contractor

 You’ll need to submit evidence that you have obtained general liability insurance to cover your work.
-More information on insurance requirements can be found here.
+You can find more information on insurance requirements below.

 List current and past work

 You must submit information about any projects currently in progress as well as those completed in the past five years.
 Include details like the name, address, owner and architect or engineer for each project, the contractor amount, and the actual or estimated completion date.